 - 1 tablespoon olive oil

-Meanwhile, pat the pork tenderloin dry with a paper towel and set aside.
+- Meanwhile, pat the pork tenderloin dry with a paper towel and set aside.
 Combine the cumin, salt, cardamom, garlic powder and chili powder in a small bowl.
 Rub the spice mixture onto all sides of the pork tenderloin.

-Carefully remove the hot skillet from the oven using oven mitts and pour the oil in the pan.
+- Carefully remove the hot skillet from the oven using oven mitts and pour the oil in the pan.
 Swirl to coat the bottom of the pan.

-Place the pork in the pan.
+- Place the pork in the pan.
 (You can bend it to fit inside the pan if it's a little long).
 Return the pan to the oven.
 Roast for 10 minutes.

-Transfer the pork to a large plate and cover with foil.
+- Transfer the pork to a large plate and cover with foil.
 Let it rest 15 minutes before serving.

 This post contains affiliate links.
 If I like a product and that product has an affiliate program, then I will link to that product using an affiliate link.
-Using an affiliate link means that, at zero cost to you, I might earn a commission on a product if you buy something through my affiliate link.
+Using this link means that, at zero cost to you, I might earn a commission on a product if you buy something through my link.
 Click here to read my full disclosure policy.